-I remember when I started to properly study English at the age of 14 or 15, I had my first textbook (I even remember its cover!) and its first text was about Shakespeare and Stratford-upon-Avon, the city where he was born.
-Ever since then I had this inexplicable feeling that I want to visit this place!
+I remember when I started to properly study English at the age of 14 or 15, I got my first textbook (I even remember its cover!) and its first text was about Shakespeare and Stratford-upon-Avon, the city where he was born.
+Ever since then I had this inexplicable feeling that I wanted to visit this place!
 I am very happy I finally managed to do it as the city surely did not disappoint! 🙂

 Even though the highlights of Stratford-upon-Avon can be visited as a day trip from London if you are short on time, I definitely recommend spending at least a couple of days in the city, as it has such a charming, beautiful atmosphere, perfect for a quiet holiday!
-This city is also perfect for people who are traveling to the United Kingdom with kids, as there as countless activities for them as well!
+This city is also perfect for people who are traveling to the United Kingdom with kids, as there are countless activities for them as well!

 I hope this article helped you create the perfect itinerary in Stratford and I wish you a great vacation in this wonderful city!

 As usual, if you have any other questions, please leave them in the comments below, I am happy to answer!

 Pin it for later!